Students for the Exploration and Development of Space: SEDS-UAE

 The SEDS-UAE Chapter is based at the Our Own English High School in Abu Dhabi.
 This chapter was founded by a high school student, Nishirth Khandwala.
 Members of SEDS UAE engage themselves in various activities and programs such as the International Asteroid Search Campaign.

 SEDS South Africa

 SEDS-South Africa is South Africa's national student Space society, and is the governing body of all SEDS chapters in South Africa.
 SEDS South Africa is made up of students and young professionals in Southern Africa who are interested in Space exploration and development.
 This includes engaging government policymakers, amateur satellite building, model rocketry, manufacturing in Space, student and young professionals collaboration, connecting with the Space industry, ham amateur radio, analogue Space missions, Space exploration, and Space technology to benefit humankind.

-SEDS South Africa facilitates the education of people about the benefits of Space, by supporting a network of interested students and young professionals, and providing opportunities to inspire them and develop their leadership skills.
 SEDS South Africa's founding branch is the University of Cape Town, SEDS-SA-UCT.
 Branches include: